gitlabhq/omnibus-gitlab/doc/settings/database.md

 # etc.
 ```

 When using [backup create and restore task](http://doc.gitlab.com/ce/raketasks/backup_restore.html#create-a-backup-of-the-gitlab-system), GitLab will attempt using the `pg_dump` command to create a database backup file and `psql` to restore a backup from the previously created file.
-In omnibus-gitlab, PATH env. variable is setup in a way that puts omnibus required paths first.
-This means that backup will be using packaged `pg_dump` and `psql`.
+In omnibus-gitlab, the PATH env. variable is setup in a way that puts omnibus required paths first.
+This means that backup will be using the packaged `pg_dump` and `psql`.

 To go around this issue and use the external `pg_dump` and `psql` commands you can symlink the executables to `/opt/gitlab/bin`.
 The executable location depends on the OS.
 As an example, for Debian: